ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 When reading large files in `Parquet`, `ORC`, and `Arrow` format using the `s3`, `url`, and `hdfs` table functions, ClickHouse will now automatically choose whether to read the entire file at once or read parts of it incrementally.
 This is now enabled by default and the setting `remote_read_min_bytes_for_seek` controls when to switch from reading it all to reading in chunks.
 The default is 1MiB.

-`Parquet`, `ORC`, and `Arrow` are column-oriented formats (quite similar to ClickHouse Native format) and now we can read only requested columns even if they are being read from remote HTTP server with the `url` table function (range requests will be performed).
+`Parquet`, `ORC`, and `Arrow` are column-oriented formats (quite similar to ClickHouse Native format) and now we can read only requested columns even if they are being read from remote HTTP server with the `url` table function (range requests will be performed to skip unneeded data).

 **How does this help our ClickHouse Users?**